By Vermont Author William Northey

-In The Grand Triumph, we find George Flowers sitting alone overlooking a beautiful vista.
+In The Grand Triumph by Vermont author, William Northey, George Flowers is sitting alone overlooking a beautiful vista.
 Longing to return to his native world, George hears, or thinks he hears, a distant, strangely familiar melody.

 The Tranquility of Solitude

 In the harsh reality of Jiri’s Flowers’ world, finding a functioning piano is its own form of Grand Triumph.
-Here is a piece I could imagine Jiri playing to soothe an aching soul.
+Here is a piece Vermont author, William Northey can imagine Jiri playing to soothe an aching soul.

 “Creativity is the essential response to grief.” —Henry Seiden, Ph.D.